omkaarlavangare/hr-analytics-dashboard-tableau/README.md

 - Distance from Home: Investigating how commute times affect employee retention.
 - Job Satisfaction Scores: Understanding the relationship between employee satisfaction and attrition.

-Incorporating these variables can create a more robust and comprehensive visualization, offering deeper insights into employee behavior and attrition trends.
+Incorporating these variables can create a more robust and comprehensive visualisation, offering deeper insights into employee behavior and attrition trends.

 ## Dashboard Demo
 Here is a glimpse of the interactive HR analytics dashboard: